zefr0x/moadaly/README.md

 ## Features
 - 🧾 Free software under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html) licence.
-- 🗃️ Create multible profiles and switch between them in the fly, to manage multible separate CGPAs.
+- 🗃️ Create multible profiles and switch between them in the fly; to manage multible separate CGPAs.
 - 💾 All your data are saved localy, so you can always go back and modify them as you progrees in your studies.
 - 📤 Export & 📥 Import, so you can easly transform data to another device or create a backup. `(import functionality is not yet implemented)`
 - 💯 Every known grading or calculating system is supported. `(only few are implemented for now)`